-The most important thing to remember about credit card debt and divorce is that credit card companies ARE NOT bound by divorce agreements.
+The most important thing to remember about debt and divorce is that neither credit card companies or lenders ARE NOT bound by divorce agreements.
 The court doesn’t focus on who accrued the debt.

 If you file for divorce and you have any shared credit card debt with your spouse, in the state of California, you are equally liable for paying it off.